OctHe/ICE/README.md

-## MultiVim
+## Aim

-MultiVim is Shiyue's Vim distribution for Linux kernel, GNURadio, iw projects.
+All-in-vim, or Aim in short, is Shiyue's Vim configuration.
+It aims to support multiple projects including Linux kernel, GNURadio and iw in C/C++.
-It aims to support C/C++, Latex, Markdown, python on Ubuntu, Deepin, and OpenSuse.
+It also wants to support languages of Latex, Markdown, python on Ubuntu, Deepin, and OpenSuse.

 ## Ubuntu and Deepin

+### Prerequist
 The useful packets that can be install from *apt* to support vim

     sudo apt update